damirlj/modern_cpp_tutorials/README.md

 ### Tuples

-Although I myself don't use tuples so frequently in everyday practice, it is sometime quite useful to employ this data structure, so I’ve decided to introduce some use-cases, at least to some of You who never encountered std::tuple in this particular scenarios.
+To be honest, I don't use tuples so frequently in everyday practice, although it's sometime inevitable, even recommended.
+Therefore, I’ve decided to introduce some use-cases, where tuples can be quite useful.

 **First scenario** would be if there is some repetitive assignment work, which is non-trivial, because you have some nullable, std::optional-like custom data type that may look like